Volunteer with Friends of Acadia

 Whether you volunteer for a few hours, a few months, or year after year, you’ll see a new side of Acadia, feel a deeper connection to the park, and leave this national treasure a little better than you found it.

 Many hundreds of volunteers contribute thousands of hours through the year on essential projects.
 Together, they make a real and lasting difference for Acadia National Park.
-There are many ways to put your skills and interests to work for the park.
+There are many ways to put your skills and interests to work, from dropping in to do trail work, chatting up park visitors at our Membership Table, or hiking soil to a mountain summit.

 Stewardship Volunteers